 The price varies depending upon the course materials chosen by the instructor, but most Redshelf Direct Access prices are lower than the cost to purchase printed textbooks or digital access codes.
 You can look up the textbooks your class requires by finding your class on our website and you will see the price of the textbook as well as a note stating that it is a Redshelf Direct Access course.

 If your instructor is using Redshelf Direct Access, you are already enrolled.
 You will be notified via email with access instructions and information on opting out.

 The cost of the content is billed to your student account on the first day of class.
 Payment is handled online through Student Services or in person at the Business Office on your campus.

-If you do not wish to participate in Redshelf Inclusive Access, you have the first 12 days of class to opt-out of the program online (the opt-out procedure will be outlined in your emailed information).
+If you do not wish to participate in Redshelf Direct Access, you have the first 12 days of class to opt-out of the program online (the opt-out procedure will be outlined in your emailed information).
 If you opt-out by the deadline given, access to the online content will be turned off.
 After the twelfth class day, the charge will be removed from your student account.
 (It may take up to two weeks after the 12th day for this to be removed).

 YES!
-All students who are enrolled in a course using Inclusive Access are automatically considered part of the program.
+All students who are enrolled in a course using Direct Access are automatically considered part of the program.
 To receive a refund, YOU MUST opt-out online during the first 12 days of class.

 Students who drop the course during the first 12 days of class will automatically be “opted-out” and the charge will be removed from their student account.
 Students who drop after the twelfth day of class will still be accountable for the charge.